jmd-dk/concept/doc/command_line_options.rst

    ./concept -t all

 which runs each test sequentially.
 If one of the tests fails, the process terminates immediately.
-To clean up after all tests, i.e. run the ``clean`` script within each subdirectory of the ``test`` directory, do
+To clean up after all tests, do

 .. code-block:: bash